 Energy efficiency in non-domestic buildings

-We have produced the following guide on improving energy efficiency within SMEs: Energy Efficient Scotland user guide: small and medium enterprises
+We have produced a user guide on improving energy efficiency within small and medium enterprises.

 Alignment with industrial energy

 We are also committing to work with industry on the energy efficiency of non-domestic buildings.
 We will align our offers of advice and support to consider energy use in its entirety, recognising that reducing the energy used for manufacturing can be as important as ensuring the energy efficiency of the building.

 Read more about our proposals for industrial energy efficiency.